fleetdm/fleet/handbook/business-operations/README.md

    - _If this is an engineering position_, before scheduling the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
 If not, include the CTO in this interview.
    - The candidate's email address involved in this calendar event with the CEO is also where they will receive their offer or rejection email.
 2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect:
-   - start date _(No need to check with the candidate if you haven't already.
+   - Start date _(No need to check with the candidate if you haven't already.
 Just guess.)_
-   - candidate's first and last name
+   - First and last name
-   - preferred pronoun
+   - Preferred pronoun _("them", "her", or "him")
-   - LinkedIn URL
-   - country and state where they will be working
+   - Country and state where they will be working _(Pattern-match from how other rows do it.
+Please be mindful of spreadsheet formulas.)_
+   - LinkedIn URL _(If the fleetie does not have a LinkedIn account, enter `N/A`)_
+   - GitHub handle _(Every candidate must have a GitHub account in "Fleeties" before the company makes them an offer.
+If the the candidate does not have a GitHub account, ask them to create one, and make sure it's tracked in "Fleeties".)_
+     > _**Tip:** A revealing live interview question can be to ask a candidate to quickly share their screen, sign up for GitHub, and then hit the "Edit" button on one of the pages in [the Fleet handbook](https://fleetdm.com/handbook) to make their first pull request.
+This should not take more than 5 minutes._
 3. **Confirm intent to offer:** At-mention `@mikermcneil` in the `#hiring-` channel and indicate that you would like for Fleet to make an offer to the candidate.
 Let him know

 #### Making an offer